kryptokrona/kryptokrona-utils/README.md

      addresses.
 Should be a large number if your are supplying poor entropy to the createNewSeed / createNewAddress functions. */
   keccakIterations: 100,

+  /* The default network fee to use in atomic units */
+  defaultNetworkFee: 10
 })
 ```